na-na-hi/renget/archive/elysianrealm.md

 1st | Kalpas1 | Both damage boosts, HP cap up are the key choices, can pick vulnerability, unlock nexus; can pick Burden, TDM from enhanced
-2nd | Griseo1 | Red (buy from shop) Yellow Black are the key choices, unlock nexus 2nd | Kevin2 | Breach, both damage boosts are the key choices, unlock nexus 2nd | Pardofelis1 | HPSP cap up, both damage boosts are the key choices, unlock nexus; can pick breach from enhanced Optional | Vill-V2 | 2 5 3 are the key choices, individual is fine, nexus is better; can also pick Sakura vulnerability, TDM as reinforcement
+2nd | Griseo1 | Red (buy from shop) Yellow Black are the key choices, unlock nexus 2nd | Kevin2 | Breach, both damage boosts are the key choices, unlock nexus 2nd | Pardofelis1 | HPSP cap up, both damage boosts are the key choices, unlock nexus Optional | Vill-V2 | 2 5 3 are the key choices, individual is fine, nexus is better; can also pick Sakura vulnerability, TDM as reinforcement

 !!! info If dying easily, can pick Kalpas2 to preserve damage boost; recommended to swap sigil on 5F